 Technology in education has become increasingly important in recent years.
 Children today are exposed to technology in ways students were not just as recent as the last decade.
 First Presbyterian Day School believes in a balanced approach to technology.
 We view technology as a tool to learning and as an important resource in helping students collaborate and create.
 However, we also believe that holding a book in your hands and turning the pages is essential to the learning process.

-Each third and fourth grader has an assigned iPad with a keyboard to learn keyboarding skills in addition to daily use for learning.
+Each third grader has an assigned iPad with a keyboard to learn keyboarding skills in addition to daily use for learning.

-Fifth grade students each have an assigned iPad with a keyboard and take their devices home daily.
-Students in sixth grade each have a Chromebook (in 2020-2021 we are moving to iPads) assigned to them and take their devices home daily.
+Fourth, fifth, and sixth grade grade students each have an assigned iPad with a keyboard and take their devices home daily.

 As a result of the Spring 2020 COVID-19 shutdown, to provide a virtual learning environment, FPDS launched two learning management systems (LMS).
 K3 through third grade utilize SeeSaw, and grades fourth through sixth utilize Google Classroom.
 Fifth and sixth grade students use Google Classroom on a daily basis as a way to prepare them for the junior and high school years where they will need to use a LMS on a daily basis.
 Grades K5 through fourth offer recorded virtual lessons, and fifth and sixth grade provide live virtual lessons.